Related Links

 Experimental Procedure

-In this experiment you'll draw the same character at two different resolutions: 32-by-32 pixels, and 8-by-8 pixels.
+In this experiment you will draw the same character at two different resolutions: 32-by-32 pixels, and 8-by-8 pixels.
 In both cases, the size of the character will remain the same.

 1. Using the computer, print out two sheets of graph paper for your project from Incompetech.com's free graph paper website.